-Sidney Crosby Pittsburgh Penguins captain skating with the puck at PPG Paints Arena
+Sidney Crosby Pittsburgh Penguins captain smiles after face-off in NHL game between Penguins and Colorado Avalanche at PPG Paints Arena

 Highlights